GrigorisVasileiou/Card-Game-University-Project/README.md

 # Card-Game-University-Project
-A simple implementation of a Card Game between a human and the computer using Java.
+A simple implementation of a Card Game between a human and computer using Java.